Enter as strangers

 Goodbread Proprietor and Host Mardja is the perfect combination of an Iron Butterfly and a Steel Magnolia.
 Mardja's passion for pampering her guests and making them truly feel at home is renowned.
 As a Certified Myers-Briggs Specialist, she has the unique talent of making an immediate connection to a guest's personal style – how they like to communicate, and other individual preferences.
 Mardja's personal mission is to send every Goodbread guest home with a burning desire to come back real soon, and The Goodbread House's envied history of repeat visitors bears out her successful track record of doing so.

 It has always been our pleasure to assist you in planning your trip to Cumberland Island.

-We have always been happy to help with planning your trip to Cumberland Island, from securing your ferry tickets to making certain that you have a healthy picnic lunch to take with you.
+We will be happy to assist with planning your trip to Cumberland Island, from securing your ferry tickets to making sure that you have a healthy picnic lunch to take with you.

-Contact us with your dates and we will sort out all of the details!
+Contact us with your dates, and we will help sort out all of the details!

 We are always happy to answer any questions or address any concerns.